 At Hearing Health Care Services, we follow best-practice recommendations by fitting our hearing aids using Real Ear Measures, which involves taking custom measurements of the hearing aids in your ear to create the most accurate and appropriate programming for you.
 Patients who are fit using Real Ear Measures are more comfortable and have better long-term results than patients who are fit using standard fitting protocols.

-2. First followup: this is appointment is scheduled for approximately two weeks after your initial fitting appointment.
+This appointment is scheduled for approximately two weeks after your initial fitting appointment.
 At this appointment, we will discuss the benefits of your hearing aid programming and make any necessary adjustment.
 We will also review the things we covered at your first appointment as well as learn about how to care for your hearing aid and some troubleshooting information.

-3. End of trial follow-up: typically scheduled at the end of your trial period, this third appointment is to assess any changes that were made at the previous appointment, answer any questions you may have, and make a plan for routine care and maintenance.
+Typically scheduled at the end of your trial period, this third appointment is to assess any changes that were made at the previous appointment, answer any questions you may have, and make a plan for routine care and maintenance.